The bones of the thorax used for juvenile aging in this project are:

 Distal epiphysis - condyles

 Since the patella has no separate ossification centers that fuse to it, it’s best to look at the overall morphology.
 The patella appears between 1½ and 3½ years.
-By 4-5 years old, it is still very course and tough, but it does begin to take shape.
+By 4-5 years old, it is still very coarse and tough, but it does begin to take shape.
 By puberty, it has essentially taken on its adult form (Prakash et al. 1979).

 Similar to the femur, the tibia may be represented by two ossification centers at birth: the diaphysis and the proximal epiphysis.
 If not present at birth, they usually appear within the next few weeks (Scheuer and Black 2004).